SpektraSystems/Analytics-Airlift/LAB02-Ingesting_Data_into_a_ADLSGen2_with_ADF.md

-# Ingesting Data into a Aazure Data Lake Storage Gen2 with Azure Data Factory
+# Ingesting Data into a Azure Data Lake Storage Gen2 with Azure Data Factory

 ## Table of Contents